sfirke/janitor/vignettes/tabyls.md

 #>  Total Cases    -       212   25         237
 ```

-Here's a more complex example that uses a data.frame of means, not counts.
-We create a table containing the mean of a 3rd variable when grouped by two other variables, then use `adorn_` functions to round the values and append Ns.
+Here’s a more complex example that uses a data.frame of means, not
+counts.
+We create a table containing the mean of a 3rd variable when
+grouped by two other variables, then use `adorn_` functions to round the
+values and append Ns.
 The first part is pretty straightforward:

 ``` r
 library(tidyr) # for spread()